mildsunrise/bk7231_key_calculator/README.md

 only the first three have the role of "key material".
 The last one is a "settings bitfield": most of its bits are ignored, but a few of them turn the different "stages" on and off, as well as select between a whopping 4 configurations for each of the stages.
-Oh, and one of its bits *does* serve as key material (it is joined with the first word).
+Oh, and one of its bits *does* serve as key material (it is joined with the second word).

 So already, we don't have a 128-bit key, but a 97-bit one.